 Generate a Student-t variate with degrees of freedom nu, location mu, and scale sigma; may only be used in transformed data and generated quantities blocks.
 For a description of argument and return types, see section vectorized PRNG functions.
-Available since 2.18

-17.6.
+19.6.
 Cauchy distribution